1. Home

 More information about AURO-3D® Speaker Configurations can be found HERE.

-The AURO-3D® Encoder service offers the option to import .wav or .bwf files that follow the “Audio Definition Model” standard (ITU-R BS.2076-2).
-Once the ADM File Source Type is chosen in the Source Edit View, the ADM file for encoding can be selected by clicking the folder-shaped icon next to the ‘File Location’ label at the top of the Edit View:
+The AURO-3D® Encoder service supports the import of .wav or .bwf files that adhere to the “Audio Definition Model” (ADM) standard (ITU-R BS.2076-2).
+Multiple ADM profiles are supported, including the “Emission Profile”.
+To add an ADM file, press the “+” button in the Media Tab and select the “ADM File” Media Type.
+The file can also be replaced by clicking the folder-shaped icon next to the ‘File Location’ label in the Upload Table of the corresponding ADM Media:

-Figure 3.8 – 1 | Upload Table of a single ADM File Source
+Figure 3.1.2.1.1 – 1 | Upload an ADM File Media

-Figure 3.8 – 2 | Upload Table of a mono channel WAV File Source
+Figure 3.1.2.1.2 – 1 | Upload Table of a Mono Channel WAV File Media

 The number of input fields and the corresponding channel order depend on the selected Layout and Channel Order Type.
 When multiple files are simultaneously imported into the input fields using the folder-shaped icons, the system will attempt to automatically sort them based on their file suffix.
 However, if the file suffix recognition fails, the unrecognized file will be discarded.
 If only a single file is selected, no automatic sorting will be performed and the file will be added to the corresponding row.
 Note that the automatic sorting feature is not only applicable when using the folder-shaped icons to import multiple mono files into the input fields, but also when opting to drag and drop the input files onto the source fields.

-• 8.3 Creating a Multi Channel WAV File source:
+2.1.3 Creating a Multi-Channel WAV File Source

-Figure 3.8 – 3 | Uploading a multi channel WAV File Type
+Figure 3.1.2.1.3 – 1 | Uploading a Multi-Channel WAV File

 If the provided WAV file contains a defined channel mask, the system will automatically detect and apply the channel format and layout as defined in the WAVEX specification, which is also referred to as the ITU channel order.
 However, the order of the channels can still be manually modified if necessary, using the folder-shaped icon located next to each input field.